FlogFr/aRkadeFR.github.io/content/lxc_container_for_Django_app.md

 ![Project Infrastructure](/images/Infrastructure.png)

 Some keywords about the infrastructure:

-- Scalable thanks to container
+* Scalable thanks to container
-- All application into container as Debian package
+* All application into container as Debian package
-- Isolation of every part of the infrastructure
+* Isolation of every part of the infrastructure

 I wanted to use container for these reason:

-- easy deployable even on laptop for development / staging
+* easy deployable even on laptop for development / staging
-- easy scalable wiht a front proxy
+* easy scalable with a front proxy
-- force the sysadmin to use debian tools
+* force the sysadmin to use Debian tools

 # Setting up the LXC container

-LXC provides a lightweight virtualization, and enable every one under linux to have the same "box" for development.
+LXC provides a lightweight virtualization, and enable every one under Linux to have the same "box" for development.

-To install LXC, I refered to the very good [debian wiki.](https://wiki.debian.org/LXC) I installed it under a [kimsuffi](https://www.kimsufi.com/fr/index.xml).
+To install LXC, I referred to the very good [Debian Wikipedia.](https://wiki.Debian.org/LXC) I installed it under a [kimsufi](https://www.kimsufi.com/fr/index.xml).
 You have to upgrade the kernel.
 I'm using the 3.14.7 from [OVH](ftp://ftp.ovh.net/made-in-ovh/bzImage/).
 The installation and setup is straightforward.

 ## Create the container

-You'll notice that the debian basic container that you can create is very empty.
+You'll notice that the Debian basic container that you can create is very empty.
-To change this, you can go into the LXC template for adding some package to your container (122:/usr/share/lxc/templates/lxc-debian).
-Watchout of the LXC cache into /var/cache/lxc/, you need to erase it for your changes to be taken into account.
+To change this, you can go into the LXC template for adding some package to your container (122:/usr/share/lxc/templates/lxc-Debian).
+Watch out of the LXC cache into /var/cache/lxc/, you need to erase it for your changes to be taken into account.